Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Summer finds around two dozen species nesting in Central Park.
 American robins are the most common, but blue jays, Baltimore orioles and northern cardinals also rear young in the park.
 Summer is considered the “slow season,” as many birds escape the heat by moving inland.
 Spring and fall offer excellent prospects for viewing colorful warblers and majestic waterfowl such as hooded mergansers.
 Several species of owls are year-round residents while others winter in the park.

 From Moynihan Train Hall, Central Park’s best birding is just two miles away.
 Walk to the park by exiting the station and heading up 8th Avenue.
 Or hop on the subway and exit at one of several stations along the park in a matter of minutes.
 The area around Bow Bridge (about a half-mile beyond the edge of the park) offers some of the best birding.
-Don’t forget to use the New York By Rail 15% Amtrak discount!
+Don’t forget to use the See New York & Save 15% Discount!

 Croton Point Pork, according to the National Audubon Society, is “one of the most critical wintering bald eagle sites in the state” and supports about 10 percent of New York’s winter bald eagle population.
 The park is also home to the northern harrier, short-eared owl, grasshopper sparrow and